JustinPrivitera/Real_Time_Ray_Tracer/README.md

 * Additionally, the following things need to be tweaked or worked on...
 	+ Post-processing
 	+ Selective copying back from the GPU once shaders are done
+	+ phong shaders should store normals and depth like AO shaders